Posted on April 23, 2013

 Model laws provide a starting point – a framework from which state or local legislation may be drafted, debated and, ultimately, adopted.
 The Law Center to Prevent Gun Violence has developed the following model gun violence prevention laws.
 Each one is based upon a thorough review of existing laws, judicial decisions, policy research, studies, and other gun violence prevention data, and each contains detailed findings regarding the need for, and benefits of, the specific law.

-To request a copy of any of the below model laws, please contact us for more information.
+To request a copy of any of the model laws listed below, please contact us for more information.

 A jurisdiction seeking to enact a model law must integrate the legislation with existing laws, and any jurisdiction considering firearms legislation should seek the advice of legal counsel.
 Additionally, every jurisdiction seeking to adopt a model law must determine which provisions are politically viable and appropriate for its constituents.